Coronavirus cases soar in Italy as authorities scramble to find patient zero - Local News 8

 Fashion houses Giorgio Armani and Laura Biagiotti confirmed to CNN that they will be holding Sunday’s fashion shows with no spectators and behind closed doors.

-The governor of the Veneto region told reporters Sunday that the situation was the “worse situation that I had to face” in his political career, adding that it was “probably the worst situation the Veneto region has to face.”

-Venice Carnival is being suspended in the face of the outbreak, the regional governor announced Sunday.
+Venice Carnival is being suspended in the face of the outbreak, Luca Zaia, the governor of the Veneto region, announced Sunday.

+Two of the region’s 25 cases occurred in Venice, the popular tourist destination whose carnival celebrations attract visitors from across the world.

+Zaia also announced a ban on public and private meetings, and closures of schools, universities and museums in the region.

 ‘Window of opportunity is narrowing’